Shakespeare in London

 William Shakespeare is the World’s most famous playwright and yet, surprisingly, very little is known of the man himself.
 His exact date of birth is unknown, although records show he was christened on 26th April 1564, in Stratford-upon-Avon (his adopted birthday is recognised as St Georges Day 23rd April).
 William was the third of eight children, born to John Shakespeare, a glove maker and wool merchant, and his mother Mary Arden, the daughter of a prominent landowner.
 By the time young William was four his father had become the Bailiff – the equivalent of Mayor.

 William first attended a Petty School (infant school) between the age of five and seven to learn basic education such as respect for parents, saying his prayers and table manners.
 His main education followed on at King Edward IV Grammar School, where he was taught Latin and Greek.
 Most of the teachers were Catholic, so it is possible that Shakespeare could have been influenced by their beliefs, although none of his works ever revealed any religious persuasions.
 William was withdrawn from education in 1577 at the age of fourteen due to his father’s financial problems.

 Love’s Labour’s Lost

-In November 1582, at the age of eighteen, William married twenty-six year old Ann Hathaway, eight years his senior, the daughter of an old family friend.
+In November 1582, at the age of eighteen, William married twenty-six-year-old Ann Hathaway, eight years his senior, the daughter of an old family friend.
 There was a speedy marriage after only one reading of the banns, this was because Ann was already pregnant with Shakespeare’s child.
 Susanna was born in May 1583.
 How Shakespeare intended to support a wife and child is unsure.
-Stories that he was a deer-poacher have been discredited as contradiction.
-It is said to be more likely he became a school master before seeking his fortune in London.
+Stories that he was a deer-poacher have been discredited as a contradiction.
+It is said to be more likely he became a schoolmaster before seeking his fortune in London.